 Serve Our Supporters

 Our subscribers value Yutani not only because we aim to deliver exceptional content, but because we want to hold ourselves to a higher standard in how we treat our subscribers and operate more generally.
 Keeping the following principles in mind will help us maintain such a standard.

 Our reputation as a Admins, Editors & Contributors that our subscribers can trust is one of our most valuable assets, and it is up to all of us as a community to make sure that we continually earn that trust.
 All of our communications and other interactions with our community of subscribers should help increase their trust in us.

 Always remember that we are asking subscribers to trust us with their personal information.
-Preserving that trust requires that each one of us will respect and protect the privacy and security of their information.
-Our security procedures strictly limit access to and use of subscribers’ personal information and we require that each of us take extended measures to protect user data from unauthorized access.
-Knowing our responsibilities under these procedures, collecting, and accessing users personal information only as authorized by our Security Policies, our Privacy Policies, and applicable data protection laws.
+Preserving that trust requires that each one of us will respect and protect the privacy of their information.
+Our procedures strictly limit access to and use of subscribers’ personal information and we require that each of us take extended measures to protect user data from unauthorized access.
+Knowing our responsibilities under these procedures, collecting, and accessing users personal information only as authorized by our Privacy Policies, and applicable data protection laws.

 Freedom of Expression